SeraphimSerapis/SeraphimSerapis/README.md

 Before joining Google in 2016, I ran PayPal's Developer and Startup Relations team in EMEA and APAC.
 The Developer Relations Ecosystem team prides itself in being a truly global organization that ensures developers' voices are heard and represented -- no matter their background, career stage, or geographic location.

+When I'm not driving innovation for developers, Tim enjoys conquering challenging climbs on his road bike.

 ## 🎤 Public Speaking

 I have a passion for public speaking -- here are some examples of talks I have given: